 Learning and Teaching

-A range of teaching and learning methods are used including formal lectures, seminars, enquiry-based and on-line learning, project work, individual self-directed study and assignment preparation.
+We use a range of teaching and learning methods including formal lectures, small group seminars, enquiry-based and online learning, project work, individual self-directed study, and assignment preparation.
 Students are encouraged to draw on their own and colleagues' existing experience in the learning process.
 We provide learning materials and experiences which offer diverse viewpoints, and challenge students to reflect on how their values and opinions impact on their professional practice.
 We strive to cultivate an inclusive, compassionate learning environment on the course and work closely with our partner organisations to support you.

 For more details see our glossary of teaching and learning terms.